ece1786-2024/LegalHI/README.md

 Run the Legal HI app script to generate
 ```
-python legalhi_app.py <your input document as .txt file>
+python legal_hi.py <your input document as .txt file>
 ```

+You can use the example input here: `prompt_experiments/example_input.txt`